Synthxyl704/Audio-ETL-script/README.md

 <hr>

 > [!NOTE]
-> This script is still under incomplete construction, it is usable though for daily use - yes.
+> This script is still under incomplete construction, it is usable though for daily use - yes. <br>
 > Bugs + compile fixes will be done soon with more functionality such as removal and stuff. <br>

 <hr>